-Education Affiliates in New York and New Jersey
+Education Affiliates in NY and NJ

 Educators, Teachers and Principals

-Shari Duddy: Top Educator in New Jersey and Passionate Advocate for Special Education
+Top Educator in New Jersey and Passionate Advocate for Special Education

 Throughout her extensive career in education, Shari Duddy has established herself as one of the top educators in the New York metropolitan area.
 After starting out as a third-grade teacher in the South Orange/Maplewood area of New Jersey, Shari spent almost two decades developing innovative teaching methods and building bridges between special education and general education students.